Hustler (magazine): Regular features

-One feature of Hustler is a column called "Asshole of the Month".
+One feature of Hustler is the "Asshole of the Month" column.
 In every monthly issue of the magazine, a public figure is selected for severe criticism as that month's "asshole".
 An illustration depicting the criticized person's head emerging from the anus of a cartoon donkey is shown alongside the article.
 After Flynt's imprisonment in 1977 and his alleged conversion to evangelical Christianity, he promised to reform "Asshole of the Month".
-However, as of 2016, reform in the feature has yet to be seen.
+However, as of 2024, reform in the feature has yet to be seen.

-The centerfold pictorial is called the "Hustler Honey".
+The centerfold pictorial is the "Hustler Honey".
 Occasionally the models are pornographic actresses appearing under a pseudonym; in the mid-80's, actresses and strippers appeared under their more familiar names.

-The following is a list of "Hustler Honeys" by month (models listed with only first names are pseudonyms):

-In the 1970s, Hustler ran a comic strip feature entitled "Honey Hooker".
-In each installment, Honey would have graphic sexual encounters with any male (or female) she ran across.
+Hustler ran the comic strip feature "Honey Hooker" from 1975 on.
+With each installment, Honey would have graphic sexual encounters with any male (or female) she ran across.
 She might be in American colonial times one month and in a Super Bowl locker room the next.
-This feature was designed to compete against Playboy's Little Annie Fanny and Penthouse's Wicked Wanda.
-In keeping with Hustlers focus on the seamier and less romantic aspects of sexuality, Honey Hooker, unlike Fanny and Wanda, was explicitly portrayed as being a prostitute.
+This feature was designed to compete against Little Annie Fanny in Playboy and Wicked Wanda in Penthouse.
+Unlike Fanny and Wanda, Honey Hooker was explicitly portrayed as being a prostitute, keeping with the seamier and less romantic aspects of sexuality in Hustler.

 The Beaver Hunt section of the magazine contains explicit nudes of amateur models submitted by readers.

-Another Hustler feature that was heavily criticized was the "Chester the Molester" cartoon.
+Another Hustler feature that was heavily criticized was the Chester the Molester comic strip.
 Each month's issue depicted Chester, a cartoon middle-aged pedophile, joyfully raping or molesting young girls.
-After increasing criticism, the cartoon became "Chester and Hester", featuring Hester, an unattractive middle-aged woman who was either Chester's wife or girlfriend.
-Following Flynt's alleged religious conversion, he introduced "Chester the Protector", a reincarnation of the molester character who served as a hero to protect young girls from rape and seduction.
+After increasing criticism, the cartoon became Chester and Hester, Hester as an unattractive middle-aged woman who was Chester's partner.
+Following Flynt's alleged religious conversion, he introduced Chester the Protector, a reincarnation of Chester who served to protect young girls from rape and seduction.

-A regular feature entitled "Ads We'd Like to See" recreates advertisements of everyday products in a sexualized or violent way.
+The regular feature "Ads We'd Like to See" recreates advertisements of everyday products in a sexualized or violent way.
 For example, an advertisement in the 1980 issue called 'Doer's Lite Label', a parody of Dewar's Lite Label Whiskey, featured Kenneth Bianchi, the Hillside Strangler.
 Listed as his greatest accomplishment was Cindy Lee Hudspeth, whom he actually raped and murdered in 1978.
 He is quoted as saying "You gotta treat 'em rough…".
 This section was highly criticized for admiring men who had committed sexualized crimes against women.

 In addition to its regular features, Hustler occasionally published special features and issues.
 Examples include the "All Meat" issue from 1978, in which the cover spread depicted a naked woman being fed into a meat grinder upside down.
 In 1977, the magazine's front page read "First-Time Ever Scratch 'N' Sniff Centerfold".